stackbuilders/tutorials/tutorials/haskell/csv-encoding-decoding/tutorial.md

 lts: 5.15
 libraries: cassava-0.4.5.0
 language: haskell
-author: Juan Pedro
-author-name: Juan Pedro Villa Isaza (@jpvillaisaza)
+author-name: Juan Pedro Villa Isaza
 ---

 > “Is that right?
 Or is it left?”